havenwood/xpool/README.md

-The debugging output includes information about events such as when a subprocess is about to exit, when a subprocess has been told to exit, and when the pool is switching to a hard shutdown (in case of the graceful shutdown timing out).
+The debugging output includes information about events such as when a subprocess is about to exit, when a subprocess has been told to exit, and when the pool is switching to a hard shutdown (in case of a graceful shutdown timing out).

 __INSTALL__